 Well, here’s the model: simply label every single person flying from a U.S. airport as “not a terrorist.”
-Given the 800 million average passengers on U.S. flights per year and the 19 (confirmed) terrorists who boarded U.S. flights from 2000–2017, this model achieves an astounding accuracy of 99.9999999 percent!
+Given the over 800 million average passengers on U.S. flights per year before 2020 and the 19 (confirmed) terrorists who boarded U.S. flights from 2000–2017, this model achieves an astounding accuracy of 99.9999999 percent!
 That might sound impressive, but I have a suspicion the Department of Homeland Security will not be calling anytime soon to buy this model.
 While this solution has nearly perfect accuracy, this problem is one in which accuracy is clearly not an adequate metric.

 The terrorist detection task is an imbalanced classification problem: we have two classes we need to identify—terrorists and not terrorists—with one category (non-terrorists) representing the overwhelming majority of the data points.
 Another imbalanced classification problem occurs in disease detection when the rate of the disease in the public is very low.
 In both these cases, the positive class—disease or terrorist—greatly outnumbers the negative class.
 These types of problems are examples of the fairly common case in data science when accuracy is not a good measure for assessing model performance.

 Intuitively, we know that proclaiming all data points as negative (not a terrorist) in the terrorist detection problem isn’t helpful, and, instead, we should focus on identifying the positive cases.
 The metric our intuition tells us we should maximize is known in statistics as recall, or the ability of a model to find all the relevant cases within a data set.
 The technical definition of recall is the number of true positives divided by the number of true positives plus the number of false negatives.